yecril71pl/cpp-docs.pl-pl/docs/standard-library/regex-error-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca wartość, który został przekazany do konstruktora obiektu.
+Element członkowski funkcji zwraca wartość, która została przekazana do konstruktora obiektu.

 ### <a name="example"></a>Przykład